lblod/delta-producer-json-diff-file-publisher/README.md

 | publisher | `dct:publisher` | `rdfs:Resource` | Publisher of the file, in this case always `<http://data.lblod.info/services/loket-mandatarissen-producer>` |

 ## Known limitations
 * The service keeps an in-memory cache of delta's to write to a file.
 If the service is killed before the delta's have been written to a file, the delta's are lost.
-Hence, shortening the `DELTA_INTERVAL`, decreases the chance to loose data on restart.
+Hence, shortening the `DELTA_INTERVAL` decreases the chance to loose data on restart.

 ## Roadmap
 * Add support for a prefix map in the export configuration
-* fold incoming delta messages to what is the actual case in the cache-graph.
-I.e. is the delta-notification not out dated?
+* Fold incoming delta messages to what is the actual case in the cache-graph.
+I.e. is the delta-notification not out;dated?